jsantiago611/digital-garden-master/_posts/2022-04-13-psalms-study.md

 4. **Title & Theme revision:** Optional: Read through a reliable commentary and reconsider your outline.
 Give it a title and revise the theme after study
 5. **With Christ:** Write down how to pray this psalm in light of Christ, seeing Christ praying it and/or praying it to him.
 6. **Meditate on it:** Write meditation thoughts:
-   1. Adore: What does this psalm show me about God for which I should praise or thank Him?
+   1. *Adore*: What does this psalm show me about God for which I should praise or thank Him?
-   2. Admit: What does the psalm show me about my sin that I should confess and repent of?
+   2. *Admit*: What does the psalm show me about my sin that I should confess and repent of?
 What false attitudes, behaviour, emotions, or idols come alive in me whenever I forget this truth?
-   3. Aspire: What does the text show me about a need that I have?
+   3. *Aspire*: What does the text show me about a need that I have?
 What do I need to do or become in light of this?
 How shall I petition God for it?
 What did I learn about life that I could aspire to, ask for, or act on?
 7. **Praying it:** Actually pray, using your meditation thoughts from step 6 as an "on-ramp."